 No, typically, you’re responsible for utilities.
 Water, trash, pest control and gas (if any) will be billed through your apartment and added to your rent.
 With respect to trash, note that many apartment communities now have mandatory valet trash, which is usually an extra $25 a month.
 Electricity, cable and internet are usually separate.
 Fortunately, you get to choose your own electricity provider in Texas.
-We recommend researching on powertochoose.org or contacting our friends at Utility Concierge.
+But guess what?
+We can help you set up utilities for free!
+Just contact our utility department here!
 They can also help you shop for cable and internet packages.
 Availability of certain cable and internet service providers does depend on the complex and location.

 - Do I need renters insurance?

 Renters insurance is another standard requirement for DFW apartments.
 Premiums depend on the apartment and the insurance requirements, but generally are $175-$250 for the year.
 We’re happy to refer you to the insurance brokers we use if you don’t have one.

 No, instead we offer a cash rebate.
 Free moves offered by locating companies usually come with a lot of strings and hidden fees.
 So, just like guac, this is extra.
 We recommend thoroughly researching moving companies and reading reviews to determine which is the best for you.
 We’re happy to share our

 experience, but we would feel terrible if we recommended a mover that broke your goods.

 - What if I want to renew my apartment lease?